absqueued/awesome/README.md

 - [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - [cocktailpeanut/dalai](https://github.com/cocktailpeanut/dalai) - The simplest way to run LLaMA on your local machine
+- [thedevdojo/wave](https://github.com/thedevdojo/wave) - Wave - The Software as a Service Starter Kit, designed to help you build the SAAS of your dreams 🚀 💰

 ## Clojure